mini-kep/intro/README.md

    - upload to database

 3. database
-   - flask app with RESTful API on top of SQLAlchemy with Postgres backend
+   - flask app on top of SQLAlchemy with Postgres backend
    - very generic component with little custom functionality

 4. front end app (flask)